 The PGA Championship will have enhanced sanitization protocols in place to ensure all areas are routinely cleaned and sanitized.
 Sanitization and handwashing are encouraged throughout your time on-site and additional sanitation stations will be available throughout the grounds.
 Spectators are permitted to bring their own hand sanitizer from home.

 Transportation and Parking

-Masks will be required at all times in PGA operated parking lots and shuttles.
+Face coverings will be required at all times in PGA-operated shuttles.
 For the health and well-being of all spectators, volunteers, and staff, shuttles will be loaded from the rear seats forward and emptied from the front seats back.
 Guests will be permitted to sit with those in their party and required to leave space (at least one seat) between themselves and those outside of their party.

 If you begin to feel ill or have symptoms once on-site, go directly to a First Aid location.
 Medical professionals will be ready to assist you in accordance with their COVID-19 protocols.

 All spectators, staff, and volunteers must agree that they will not attend the Championship if any one or more of the following is true on the day of attendance: